 This technology is also phrased (EFVM) Electronic Field Vector Mapping, Low Voltage Testing,Voltage Gradient Mapping and Wet Roof Leak Detection.
 A form of (ELD) Electronic leak Detection, this method utilizes the conductive property of water to help the operator locate and test for the origin of a leak or breach in the waterproof membrane.

 Why Choose ELD and Electronic Field Vector Mapping

 There are so many reasons why Electronic Leak Detection testing of roof membranes is so important and becoming the most popular forms of testing throughout the United States and the rest of the world.

-Engineers, architects, specifiers, contractors, manufacturers, developers and property owners are all turning to Electronic Leak Detection in order to locate leaks in waterproof membranes.
-Utilizing both the High Voltage testing (ELD) and Electronic Field Vector Mapping (Low Voltage or Wet Method) takes a fraction of the time of traditional flood testing to locate breaches and leaks in both new roof construction as well as existing waterproofing membranes.
+Engineers, architects, specifiers, roofing contractors, manufacturers, developers and property owners are all turning to Electronic Leak Detection in order to locate and test for leaks in waterproof membranes.
+Utilizing both the High Voltage testing (ELD) and Electronic Field Vector Mapping (EFVM, Low Voltage or Wet Method) takes a fraction of the time of traditional flood testing to test for and locate breaches and leaks in both new roof construction as well as existing waterproofing membranes with far more accuracy.